People, Authority and Power

 He taught me to be wiser, patient, and smart.
 Not only that, he gave me confidence that loving and strong gentlemen exist, thanks to his love, dedication, and commitment to his wife.
 He adores and treats her like a lady, and his daughters are growing up with glowing confidence that comes from having a strong man in their lives.
 I genuinely believe his son will grow up to be a good man.
 Powerful dad isn't afraid to be vulnerable and often talks about the power of love.
-Because of him, I now have an understanding of the opposite sex, and why certain people behave the way they do.
+Because of him, I now understand the opposite sex and why certain people behave the way they do.

 He made me see that as women, what we think we know about men is usually wrong.
-As highly decorated as he is, he is one of the humblest men you'll ever meet, and gentle in spirit.
-It's amazing how you can interact with someone in his position of authority, and never be scared of them.
+As highly decorated as he is, he is one of the humblest men you'll ever meet and gentle in spirit.
+It's incredible how you can interact with someone in his position of authority and never be scared of them.
 Weak people often make others feel vulnerable by employing dirty tactics to reduce other people's worth so they can dominate.
 They operate from a place of fear.
-Influential people don't have anything to prove and find joy out of bringing out the best in others.
+Influential people don't have anything to prove and find joy in bringing out the best in others.

 Today, I am taking a moment to be thankful for my 3rd dad.
-You will be hearing from him soon, as he's agreed to help bridge a gap between men and women through his insight, watch this space!
-We once did a trial run, but due to work and family commitments, we had to shelve our collaborative writings.
+You will be hearing from him soon, as he's agreed to help bridge a gap between men and women through his insight.
+Watch this space!
+We once did a trial run, but we had to shelve our collaborative writings due to work and family commitments.
 I can't wait to share his advice and views with the rest of the world, especially concerning relationships.
 As much as I love talking and interacting with people from different backgrounds, I raise my hand and admit that I am no relationship expert.
 Dad is passionate about defending the cause of men.
-However, he normally finds a sincere way of expressing the plight of men, without dismissing our pains and struggles as women.
+However, he usually finds a sincere way of expressing the plight of men without dismissing our pains and struggles as women.

-I am grateful for such rare gems in this world: authoritative yet sincere, reliable yet vulnerable, and articulate yet never dull.
+I am grateful for such rare gems in this world: authoritative yet sincere, reliable yet vulnerable; articulate yet never dull.